studiolathe/nuxt-universal-deployment-guide/README.md

-## Step seven: Create your deploy script in the local project folder
+## Step 7: Create your deploy script in the local project folder

 1. Create a file in the root of your project call `scripts/deploy.sh` and add the below, be sure to change `123.123.123.123` to the your server IP: